seacevedo/grantly/README.md

 # grantly
-Prototype for a decentralized app meant to aid researchers in funding their projects
+Proof of concept for a decentralized app meant to aid researchers in funding their projects